Contraception and the menopause

 For women using hormonal contraception, the guidance will be different.
 This is because hormonal contraception can cause withdrawal bleeds, as well as irregular or missed periods.
 All of these things can make it hard to work out whether you’re still ovulating and still able to get pregnant.

 If you’re using any kind of hormonal contraception and you start having menopausal symptoms, the best thing to do is talk to your GP.
-Or you could book an appointment with one of doctors, using VideoGP, to talk to them about the menopause.

 Find out more about speaking to a GP about the menopause here.